 And some of it may even make sense–eventually.
 There is no shortage of farm discussion points.
 Some days, after a 20 minute one-side conversation, I give him the “dead stare” like really, you think I know what you are talking about?
 Or do I really need to know that?
 Like the time he tells me in great detail how he fixed the baffles on the hog barn.
-Or taking apart the tractor to fix the hydrolic hoses.
+Or taking apart the tractor to fix the hydraulic hoses.
 He knows immediately when I give him that look that he probably has crossed the line and he is boring me to tears and have no idea what he is talking about.

 4. Farm husbands are not always in tune with pop culture.

 Your kids love the fact that dad isn’t always up on the latest fad.
 Case in point.
 Years ago when our daughters were young, Hardees sold California Raisin posable figures.
 Being the cheap mom I was, I never bought into those fads.
-One day, my husband needed to pick up supper using the drive through (probably because he either smelled or was dirty) at Hardees.
+One day, my husband needed to pick up supper using the drive-through (probably because he either smelled or was dirty) at Hardees.
 The order taker asked my husband if he wanted Raisins.
 He yelled back to the girls and asked them if they wanted Raisins.
 Here is where the “cluelessness” comes in.
-My husband, thinking he is ordering cookies, thought he was asked if he wanted raisins in them.
+My husband, thinking he is ordering cookies, though he was asked if he wanted raisins in them.
 The girls, who are NOT clueless, knew exactly what was being asked.
 I am sure they looked at each other and thought, yes, we have one over dad.
-Of course they wanted Raisins!
+Of course, they wanted Raisins!
 So, yes, they came home with (California) Raisins and my husband had no idea why they were part of the order.
 To this day, it still makes us laugh.

 5. The Sights, The Sounds, The Smell